Deck Stain Calculator guide

 What this calculator is solving

-The Deck Stain Calculator estimates how many gallons to buy by adding the surface areas that need coating, then applying coat count and coverage per gallon.
+The Deck Stain Calculator estimates how many gallons to buy by adding the deck surface, railing faces, and stair tread/riser area, then applying waste, coat count, product-label coverage, and whole-gallon rounding.

 The formula in plain language